F16Falcon/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 This Code Book describes the process used to collect and transform (rearrange and clean) data from eight files downloaded from a University of Cal, Irvine website (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 Overview of the Data Set
-Experiments were performed for ìHuman Activity Recognitionî on a group of 30 volunteers within an age bracket of 19-48 years.
+Experiments were performed for ‚ÄúHuman Activity Recognition‚Äù on a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) while wearing a smartphone (Samsung Galaxy S II) on their waists.
 The experimenters captured 3-axial linear acceleration and 3-axial angular velocity measurements from the 30 volunteers.
 The resulting dataset was randomly partitioned into two sets, where 70% of the volunteers were selected for generating the training data and 30% the test data.

-The data set is comprised of the following eight files: ï activity_labels_txt: this file contains the six activities performed by the 30 subjects ï subject_test.txt and subject_train.txt: these files contain numbers from 1 to 30 representing the group of 30 volunteers.
-The test file contains 9    subjects consistent with the 30% who generated the test data, while the train file contains 21 subjects who generated the data for the training data. ï features.txt: this file contains the set of the 561 variable names that were estimated from experiment.
-(See section under Feature Selection for   additional information) ï x_train.txt and x_test.txt: these files contain the measurements for each variable estimated in the features file obtained from the group of 30   subjects.
-It is decomposed into two groups to form training and test data. ï y_train.txt and y_test.txt: these files contain the numbers from 1 through 6 corresponding to the six performance activities (e.g., 1 corresponds to   ìWALKINGî).
+The data set is comprised of the following eight files:
+‚Ä¢ activity_labels_txt: this file contains the six activities performed by the 30 subjects ‚Ä¢ subject_test.txt and subject_train.txt: these files contain numbers from 1 to 30 representing the group of 30 volunteers.
+The test file contains 9    subjects consistent with the 30% who generated the test data, while the train file contains 21 subjects who generated the data for the training data.
+‚Ä¢ features.txt: this file contains the set of the 561 variable names that were estimated from experiment.
+(See section under Feature Selection for   additional information)
+‚Ä¢ x_train.txt and x_test.txt: these files contain the measurements for each variable estimated in the features file obtained from the group of 30   subjects.
+It is decomposed into two groups to form training and test data.
+‚Ä¢ y_train.txt and y_test.txt: these files contain the numbers from 1 through 6 corresponding to the six performance activities (e.g., 1 corresponds to   ‚ÄúWALKING‚Äù).
 The two files contain 10,299 rows of number from 1 through 6.

 Feature Selection